SystemRDL/PeakRDL/docs/processing-input.rst

 PeakRDL is capable of importing IP-XACT XML files.
 These are converted into SystemRDL semantics by the importer.
 For more details on how the importer works, see the `PeakRDL-ipxact documentation <https://peakrdl-ipxact.readthedocs.io/en/latest/importer.html>`_.

-For more details on the IP-XACT format, see `Accelera's standards page <https://www.accellera.org/downloads/standards/ip-xact>`_
+For more details on the IP-XACT format, see `Accellera's standards page <https://www.accellera.org/downloads/standards/ip-xact>`_